 Week view is ideal for entering timesheet entries in bulk for the entire week.
 This view is also quite handy to review the entire week before submitting it for approval.
-Click “Add Row” button to add a new row to the week view.
-Enter the duration for each day in the blank cells and click Save.
+Click the “Add Row” button to add a new row to the week view.
+Select the relevant Project, Category, and Task.
+Enter the duration for each day in the blank cells along with notes and click Save.
 Easy!

 If you are working on the same projects week on week then click the “Copy over previous week’s timesheets” link to copy previous weeks entries with a click of a button.